sbendimerad/python_cours/python_essentiels1/module2/lab2/exercice.md

 print("Programming","Essentials","in")
 print("Python")
 ```
-* to match this output :
+* To match this output :
 Programming\*\*\*Essentials\*\*\*in...Python

 * Don't change anything in the second print() invocation.